tomaskala/website/about.md

 manager: i3 or sway.
 After more than 8 years of using vim, I can confidently say that I don't know almost anything about it.

-I use neomutt for reading email, mpv for watching videos, and a custom wrapper around music player daemon for listening to music.

 My preferred programming languages are C, Go and Lua.
 I don't use any of them at my day job, but I typically develop my hobby projects in one of these.